J.P. Bimeni

-J.P.
-Bimeni a.k.a.
-Mudibu (né Jean Patrick Bimenyimana Serukamba; born December, 1976) is a Burundian-British singer, songwriter, and musician.
+Jean Patrick Bimenyimana Serukamba (born December 1976), also known as J.P.
+Bimeni and Mudibu, is a Burundian-British singer, songwriter, and musician.

 Early life

 J.P.
 Bimeni was born in December 1976, in Burundian capital Bujumbura.
 His father was in the military and his mother was a descendant of the royal family.
 Bimeni was raised by his mother, alongside his three brothers.
 Bimeni was sent to convent school in the countryside.

-At the start of the Burundian civil war, in October 1993, he was 16 and survived a massacre at his school.
+At the start of the Burundian Civil War, in October 1993, when Bimeni was 16, he survived a massacre at his school.
 Soon after he was shot in the chest and at the hospital was given medication that caused a dangerous reaction resulting in him losing half of his body weight.
 He was airlifted to Nairobi's Aga Khan hospital where they managed to save his life despite doctors having little hope and a priest coming to read his last rites.

 He registered as a refugee and applied for a scholarship program run by the Hugh Pilkington Trust.
 In 1995, he earned a scholarship to Atlantic College in Wales even though he spoke little English.
 He earned an International Baccalaureate in Oxford and a degree in politics from the University of Central Lancashire in Preston.

 In 2001, Bimeni moved to London, where his music career began.
-As a child, he had always dreamed of being an artist and performer ("I'd choreograph Michael Jackson dances with my friends").
+As a child, he had always dreamed of being an artist and performer, inspired by figures such as Michael Jackson.
 The first records he collected included Ray Charles, Otis Redding, Bob Marley and Marvin Gaye.
 He taught himself to play guitar alone and began to sing his songs at open mics and jam sessions, meeting artists like Roots Manuva, Adele, Amy Winehouse and Shingai Shoniwa along the way.